Halide diffusion in mixed-halide perovskites and heterojunctions: Methods

 The accuracy of the NNP energies can be explored, for instance, by comparing migration barriers along paths generated using the climbing image nudged elastic band (CI-NEB) technique \cite{Henkelman2020climbing} with those calculated by DFT along the same paths.
-The computed energies for vacancies and interstitials in randomly mixed \mixedsystem{0.5}{0.5} systems are given in Figure~\ref{fig:NNP-NEB-energies}a-d.
+The computed energies for vacancies and interstitials in {mixed \mixedsystem{0.5}{0.5} systems with \ce{I} and \ce{Br} positioned randomly on halide sites} are given in Figure~\ref{fig:NNP-NEB-energies}a-d.
 The difference between the migration barriers calculated using DFT and the NNP is less than \SI{0.08}{eV} in all cases, indicating the NNP accurately probes the energy landscape for defect migration.
 The details of the CI-NEB calculations and calculated migration barriers are given in the SI note 4.

 The NNP model is used to perform ns-long MD simulations in LAMMPS \cite{thompson2022lammps} on \supercell{6}{6}{6} cubic supercells of bulk \mixedsystem{x}{1-x} with one halide point defect, interstitial or vacancy.
 To test the accuracy of the forces generated by the NNP, we sample structures from MD simulations at \SI{600}{K}, and calculate the forces by DFT.
-Comparing these to the NNP forces for the system for which the NNP was developed, i.e., randomly mixed \mixedsystem{0.5}{0.5}, gives $R^{\mathrm{2}}=0.95$ and a mean absolute error (MAE) $\leq51$ \SI{}{meV/\angstrom} for forces acting on all atoms, and $R^{\mathrm{2}}\geq0.94$ and MAE $\leq56$ \SI{}{meV/\angstrom} for forces acting on atoms in the defect environment, see the SI note 4.
+Comparing these to the NNP forces for the system for which the NNP was developed, i.e., {mixed \mixedsystem{0.5}{0.5} with \ce{I} and \ce{Br} positioned randomly on halide sites}, gives $R^{\mathrm{2}}=0.95$ and a mean absolute error (MAE) $\leq51$ \SI{}{meV/\angstrom} for forces acting on all atoms, and $R^{\mathrm{2}}\geq0.94$ and MAE $\leq56$ \SI{}{meV/\angstrom} for forces acting on atoms in the defect environment, see the SI note 4.
 Using the same NNP in MD simulations on the pure compounds, \ce{CsPbI3} or \ce{CsPbBr3}, gives a very similar accuracy in the forces, see SI figure S11, which is a strong indication of the transferability of the NNP among \mixedsystem{x}{1-x} compounds for $0\leq x\leq 1$.

 Besides studying the diffusion of halide defects in \mixedsystem{x}{1-x}, the NNP force field is also used to investigate migration of halide defects across interfaces between mono-halide layers, as well as halide mixing starting from mono-halide cubic nanodomains.
 The supercell size, temperature range, number of runs, and simulation time per run for all these systems are given in Table~\ref{tab:system-discription}.
 The volume is kept constant during these runs, where the lattice constants for different halide concentrations in \mixedsystem{x}{1-x} are extracted from MD runs at constant temperature and pressure, see the SI note 5.